 A sixth woman has accused Republican Senate candidate Roy Moore of sexual harassment, and two other women have come forward with allegations of misconduct by the judge while they were young women working at an Alabama mall.

-Tina Johnson said she was groped by Moore during a meeting at his law office in 1991 when she was 28 years old.
+Tina Johnson told the news outlet AL.com she was groped by Moore during a meeting at his law office in 1991, when she was 28 years old.
 She said she went to see Moore to sign over custody of her then 12-year-old son to her mother, who was also in the meeting, and that as soon as she walked into his office, Moore began flirting with her.

 “He kept commenting on my looks, telling me how pretty I was, how nice I looked,” she said in her account.
 “He was saying that my eyes were beautiful.”

 She described the event as uncomfortable before noting that at one point during the meeting Moore moved around his desk, sat inches from her and asked questions about her young daughters.
 When the meeting ended and Johnson turned to leave, she said Moore grabbed her buttocks.

 “He didn’t pinch it; he grabbed it,” she said, noting she didn’t tell her mother about the incident.

 Johnson said she reached out to the news outlet after other allegations against Moore began to emerge, beginning with a Washington Post bombshell report last week in which four women accused the Senate candidate, now 70, of pursuing them when they were teens and he was in his early 30s.
 The report included an allegation that he sexually assaulted a 14-year-old.

 Two more women came forward with allegations against Moore in an interview with the Post, published just hours after Johnson’s account on Wednesday.
 Gena Richardson told the Post that she was in her final year of high school in 1977 when Moore asked her out several times in the months around her 18th birthday.
 At one point, she said, Moore called her high school while she was in class to ask her on a date.